Articles on: Cloud Storage

-IMPORTANT: This process can not be done within Scriptation, or within the Dropbox app.
+⚠️ IMPORTANT: This process can't be done inside Scriptation or in the Dropbox app — only at Dropbox.com.

-Click All files from the left sidebar, and navigate to your file.
+1. Click All files in the left sidebar and navigate to your file;

-Click the ... next to the file you'd like to restore.
-Then click Version History.
+1. Click the next to the file, then click Version History;

-The active version is labeled as "Current version".
-To restore to an older version, click Restore.
+1. The active version is labeled "Current version."
+To roll back, click Restore next to an older version;

-TIP: You can click on any version to preview the file before deciding to Restore.
+✅ TIP: You can click any version to preview it before deciding to restore.

-A confirmation box will appear.
-Tap Restore again.
+1. A confirmation box appears.
+Click Restore again;

-You'll now see a notification that your file was restored.
+1. You'll see a notification that your file was restored;

 What's Next